isomerpages/moe-bukitviewsec/_our-family/Parents/Parent Support Group.md

 the school’s communication&nbsp;to parents.</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Parents who are actively involved &nbsp; in the PSG are better able to
+<p>Parents who are actively involved in the PSG are better able to reach
-reach out to other parents and involve them.
+out to other parents and involve them.
 Over time, more parents can contribute to make the&nbsp;school environment more&nbsp;conducive for learning.</p>
 </td>
 </tr>
 </tbody>